ttpho/ttpho.github.io/_posts/2022-10-08-wonder-case-study-notification.md

 tags: [android, ios, ui-automation, blackbox-testing]
 ---

-In this tutorial, I want to share bug notification icon appear a grey square on Android application and how to fix it.
+In this post, I want to share bug notification icon appear a grey square on Android application and how to fix it.

 ### Case Study